ewels/rich-codex/docs/config/overview.md

 - `commit_changes`: Automatically commit changes to the repository
 - `error_changes`: Exit with an error if changes are found (Ignored if `commit_changes` is true)
 - `title`: Title for the terminal title bar
-- `SKIP`: Skip / ignore this image
+- `skip`: Skip / ignore this image